This post may contain affiliate links. Please read my affiliate policy.

 turmeric golden milk in a ceramic mug topped with turmeric and cracked black pepper, sitting on a tea towel.

-Golden Milk Recipe
+Spiced Golden Milk Recipe

 Creamy, aromatic, and vibrant, this golden milk recipe is a delicious way to care for your body and calm your mind.
 It blends the earthy warmth of turmeric with spicy ginger, cozy cinnamon, and just the right touch of sweetness.
-Made with coconut milk and naturally anti-inflammatory ingredients, it's a soothing, dairy-free drink that supports digestion, boosts immunity, and brings a sense of grounded comfort with every sip.
+Made with coconut milk and naturally anti-inflammatory ingredients, it's a soothing, dairy-free golden milk latte that supports digestion, boosts immunity, and brings a sense of grounded comfort with every sip.

 Prep: 2 minutes